The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

-We begin by defining a simple relationship between $R_j$ and $\tau_{ij}$ that predicts the state $y_j$ of $v_j$.
-It is a detailed consideration of this ratio that then provides insight into the dynamics of activation of $v_j$ by the nodes that connect into it. \begin{definition} The refraction ratio between the refractory period $R_j$ for vertex $v_j$ and the temporal signaling delay $\tau_{ij}$ into $v_j$ for a directed connected vertex $v_i$ on the edge $e_{ij}$ is given by
+We begin by defining a simple relationship between $R_j$ and $\tau_{ij}$ that computes the state $y_j$ of $v_j$.
+The refraction ratio between the refractory period $R_j$ for vertex $v_j$ and the temporal signaling latency $\tau_{ij}$ into $v_j$ for a directed connected vertex $v_i$ on the edge $e_{ij}$ is given by

-where $R_j > 0$ due to corollary \ref{cor:R} and $\tau_{ij} > 0$ due to corollaries \ref{cor:s} and \ref{cor:R}. \end{definition} Our analysis and enumeration of the combinatorial signaling space for $H_j(v_i)$ will proceed by a consideration of this ratio.
+where $R_j > 0$.
+Our analysis and enumeration of the combinatorial signaling space for $H_j(v_i)$ will proceed by a consideration of this ratio.